dotnet/dotNext/docs/features/unsafe/index.md

 The first feature is CLS compliant pointer data type with low-level memory manipulation methods.
 The second feature is a set of value types representing structured access to the off-heap memory:

 1. [UnmanagedMemoryPool&lt;T&gt;](xref:DotNext.Buffers.UnmanagedMemoryPool`1) provides allocation of unmanaged memory
-1. [IUnmanagedMemory&lt;T&gt;](xref:DotNext.Buffers.IUnmanagedMemory`1) provides structured access to the allocated unmanaged memory.
+1. [IUnmanagedMemory&lt;T&gt;](xref:DotNext.Runtime.InteropServices.IUnmanagedMemory`1) provides structured access to the allocated unmanaged memory.

 All unmanaged data types are not thread-safe.
-However, there are various extension methods in [AtomicPointer](xref:DotNext.Threading.AtomicPointer) class supporting thread-safe manipulations with unmanaged memory.
-Additionally, these types are implicitly convertible into [Span](https://docs.microsoft.com/en-us/dotnet/api/system.span-1) data type.

 `IUnmanagedMemory<T>`derives from [IUnmanagedMemory](xref:DotNext.Runtime.InteropServices.IUnmanagedMemory) and supports direct memory manipulations:
 * `Pointer` property provides flexible manipulations using typed pointer to the memory.
 It is unsafe way because the pointer doesn't provide bound checks